DhruvaSakhare/tic-tac-toe-AI/README.md

 # tic-tac-toe-AI

 In this project I have used the Turtle library to create a user interface for a game of tic tac toe in which we play against an AI player(X).

-The AI selects the best posible move using the minimax algorithm.
+The AI selects the best possible move using the minimax algorithm.